New Zealand women's national rugby sevens team: 2024–2025 Sevens Series season

 For the third tournament of the season which was held in Perth on 24–26 January 2025 the squad was Michaela Blyde, Kelly Brazier, Dhys Faleafaga, Jazmin Felix-Hotham, Sarah Hirini (captain), Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane (vice-captain), Alena Saili, Theresa Setefano, Kelsey Teneti and Katelyn Vaha'akolo.
 The team went through the pool play undefeated beating Brazil 50-7, Ireland 46-0 and Japan 53-5, before going on to beat China 29-0 in their quarter-final and France 36-7 in the semi-final.
 They then lost 28-26 to Australia in the final.
 The tournament was notable for Michaela Blyde after scoring four tries in the semi-final becoming the second woman to score 250 tries in the HSBC international sevens competition.

 For the fourth tournament of the season which was held in Vancouver on 21–23 February 2025 the squad was Michaela Blyde, Maia Davis, Dhys Faleafaga, Jazmin Felix-Hotham, Sarah Hirini (captain), Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane (vice-captain), Alena Saili, Theresa Setefano, Kelsey Teneti and Stacey Waaka.
 Waaka was returning from a serious injury.
 Together with Davis, who was attending her first tournament since finishing secondary school they replaced Kelly Brazier and Katelyn Vaha'akolo, who had left to participate in Super Rugby Aupiki pre-season commitments.
 The team went through the pool play undefeated beating Ireland 58-7, China 38-7 and United States 37-0.
 They then defeated Canada 34-12 in their quarter-final and long-time rivals Australia 34-10 in their semi-final to reach their 50th final, in which they beat Fiji 41-7 to give them their 39th tournament title.
-Their third successive tournament win at Vancouver was notable for Michaela Blyde scoring five tries in the first eight minutes of the team’s pool match against Ireland to pass Portia Woodman’s record of 256 tries and become the seven series all-time leading women’s try scorer and for the debut of Maia Davis who scored a try in the final.
+Their third successive tournament win at Vancouver was notable for Michaela Blyde scoring five tries in the first eight minutes of the team’s pool match against Ireland to pass Portia Woodman’s record of 256 tries and become the Sevens Series all-time leading women's try scorer and for the debut of Maia Davis who scored a try in the final.

 On 19 March 2025 it was announced that Dhys Faleafaga, Theresa Fitzpatrick, Jorja Miller, Risi Pouri-Lane, Alena Saili.
-Kelsey Teneti and Stacey Waaka were making themselves available for selection for the New Zealand fifteen-a-side team to contest the 2025 Women’s Rugby World Cup.
+Kelsey Teneti and Stacey Waaka were making themselves available for selection for the New Zealand fifteen-a-side team to contest the 2025 Women's Rugby World Cup.

 As a result it was intended that Faleafaga, Fitzpatrick, Pouri-Lane, Saili and Teneti would not participate in the Los Angeles tournament at the end of the sevens season in order to attend the fifteen-a-side squad's first camp of the year in April.
 Miller and Waaka would then join the squad for the Pacific Four Series in May.